janikvonrotz/ansible-docker-elk/README.md

 Deploy (B)ELK stack with Ansible Docker and monitor the Docker deployment itself.

-This Ansible project deploys a fully configured ELK stack secured by an Nginx proxy.
+This Ansible project deploys a fully configured ELK stack secured by a Nginx proxy.
 For each service there is an Ansible role.
 Services can be deployed independently.

 Roles: